Alexandra Kosteniuk: Chess career

 In 2005, she won the Russian Women's Championship.

 In August 2006, she became the first Chess960 women's world champion after beating Germany's top female player Elisabeth Pähtz by 5½–2½.
 She defended that title successfully in 2008 by beating Kateryna Lagno 2½–1½.
 However, Kosteniuk's greatest success so far has been to win the Women's World Chess Championship 2008, beating in the final the young Chinese prodigy Hou Yifan with a score of 2½–1½.
 Later in the same year, she won the women's individual blitz event of the 2008 World Mind Sports Games in Beijing.

 In the Women's World Chess Championship 2010 Kosteniuk was eliminated in the third round by the eventual runner-up, Ruan Lufei, and thus lost her title.

-In 2013, Kosteniuk became the first woman to win the men's (i.e. universal) Swiss Chess Championship.
+In 2013, Kosteniuk became the first woman to win the open section of the Swiss Chess Championship.
 She also won the women Swiss champion title.